Skip to Content

 1. Background

-If a social housing tenant has a change in their circumstances that affects their housing needs, they can request to transfer to another property managed by either the Department of Communities and Justice (DCJ) or a community housing provider participating in Housing Pathways.
+If a social housing tenant has a change in their circumstances that affects their housing needs, they can request to transfer to another property managed by either Homes NSW or a community housing provider participating in Housing Pathways.
 This is called a tenant initiated transfer.

-This policy explains the criteria applied by DCJ and by community housing providers participating in Housing Pathways, when assessing a tenant initiated request for transfer to a:
+This policy explains the criteria applied by Homes NSW and by community housing providers participating in Housing Pathways, when assessing a tenant initiated request for transfer to a:

 • property managed by their current provider or